 Moreover, people who exercised also scored higher in levels of extraversion and sensation-seeking.
 These findings are in line with and confirm previous findings that show regular exercise is associated with lower neuroticism, anxiety and depression.

 Anxiety disorders are on the rise and they are commonly treated with psychological treatment or medication or a combination of the two.
 Some patients may be open to alternative approaches such as exercise to tackle their anxiety.

 A systematic review of the literature looked at the effects of exercise in people with anxiety disorders compared to other typical treatments.
-The researchers analyzed the results from eight randomized controlled trials to determine the effects of physical exercise on the studied participants.(2)
+The researchers analysed the results from eight randomised controlled trials to determine the effects of physical exercise on the studied participants.(2)

 Overall it appears that exercise seems to be effective as a complementary treatment for anxiety disorders however it is less effective than antidepressant treatment.
 In addition, the nature of the exercise does not seem to matter.
 In fact, both aerobic and anaerobic exercise appeared to have reduced anxiety symptoms.

 Whilst further research is needed to confidently say that exercise can single-handedly resolve anxiety, the results are promising enough to suggest that it can and should be included as an adjunct form of treatment.

 A group of researchers at the University of Texas, Austin, investigated the effects of acute exercise on mood and well-being in patients with major depressive disorder.
 The aim of the study was to understand if a single session of moderate-intensity aerobic exercise could improve mood and well-being in subjects who were in treatment for major depressive disorder (MDD).(3)